 Interested in getting involved?
-Volunteer opportunities change depending on the location and time of year, but fall into several categories: classroom-related and event-related.
+Volunteer opportunities change depending on the location and time of year.

 ISAN attends a variety of events, depending on the time of year.
 No specific skills are required, but an interest in the subject of the event you attend is helpful.